leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: First, 6 experts annotated 300 samples to create a gold standard dataset.
-Then, crowdsourcing (Figure 8) used.
-2 annotations were requested per tweet and, in cases of disagreement, a 3rd was then used.
-Quality controls were used
-* Annotation agreement: 60% of the time, the 2 F8 annotators were in 100% agreement
 * Reference: Zampieri, M., Malmasi, S., Nakov, P., Rosenthal, S., Farra, N. and Kumar, R., 2019.
 SemEval-2019 Task 6: Identifying and Categorizing Offensive Language in Social Media (OffensEval).
 ArXiv,.